-If you combine Cycle 221 with one of the fixed cycles 200 to 209 and 251 to 267, the set-up clearance, workpiece surface, 2nd set-up clearance and the rotational position that you defined in Cycle 221 will be effective for the selected fixed cycle.
+If you combine Cycle 221 with one of the fixed cycles 200 to 209 and 251 to 267, the set-up clearance, workpiece surface, 2nd set-up clearance and rotational position that you defined in Cycle 221 will be effective for the selected fixed cycle.

 The slot position 0 is not allowed if you use Cycle 254 Circular Slot in combination with Cycle 221.
+If you run this cycle in the Single Block mode of operation, the control stops between the individual

-- ▶ Starting point in 1st axis Q225 (absolute): Coordinate of the starting point in the reference axis of the working plane. - ► Starting point 2nd axis Q226 (absolute): Coordinate of the starting point in the minor axis of the machining plane - ► Spacing in 1st axis Q237 (incremental): Spacing between each point on a line - ► Spacing in 2nd axis Q238 (incremental): Spacing between each line - ▶ Number of columns Q242: Number of machining operations on a line - ▶ Number of lines Q243: Number of lines - ► Angle of rotation Q224 (absolute): Angle by which the entire pattern is rotated.
+- ► Starting point in 1st axis Q225 (absolute): Coordinate of the starting point in the reference axis of the working plane. - ► Starting point 2nd axis Q226 (absolute): Coordinate of the starting point in the minor axis of the machining plane - ► Spacing in 1st axis Q237 (incremental): Spacing between each point on a line - ► Spacing in 2nd axis Q238 (incremental): Spacing between each line - ▶ Number of columns Q242: Number of machining operations on a line - ▶ Number of lines Q243: Number of lines - ► Angle of rotation Q224 (absolute): Angle by which the entire pattern is rotated.
 The center of rotation lies in the starting point - ► Set-up clearance Q200 (incremental): Distance between tool tip and workpiece surface.
 Input range 0 to 99999.9999 - ► Coordinate of workpiece surface Q203 (absolute): Coordinate of the workpiece surface.
 Input range -99999.9999 to 99999.9999 - ▶ 2nd set-up clearance Q204 (incremental): Coordinate in the spindle axis at which no collision between tool and workpiece (fixtures) can occur.
 Input range 0 to 99999.9999 - ► Traversing to clearance height Q301: Definition of how the touch probe is to move between machining operations: - 0: Move at set-up clearance between machining operations - 1: Move at 2nd set-up clearance between machining operations